cmu-sei/crucible/docs/cite/index.md

 **Configue an Evaluation**

 To configure an evaluation to be used for an exercise, administrators will need to add Moves and Teams to the evaluation.
-To do this follow these steps.
+To do this, follow these steps.

 ![Configure Evaluation OE](../assets/img/ConfigureEvaluations.png)